F4NT0/My-LeetCode-Solvings/Tutorial.md

 10. Create the README to add the challenge.
 11. Create a workflow for the Github to run the tests into a Github Pipeline.
 12. Create the local test script to run in powershell.

+## What to change

+- Open the .cs file generated in the folder you want, remove the hello world function
+- Put the code created into the .cs file in the project folder
+- Change the tests to run the informations definded into the project folder